xpander-ai/coding-agent/README.md

 </div>

----

-# What is Coding Agent?
+# What is the xpander.ai Coding Agent?

 The Coding Agent is an open-source, minimal implementation of an autonomous AI agent that can read, write, and commit code to a Git repository.
 It avoids abstractions and is vendor-agnostic, making it suitable for developers looking to understand or extend agent behavior directly.